fatmazayrek/Multi-threading_and_IPC_with_Qt5/Threads/1.Creating Thread/Readme.md

 Hi everyone

-In this example, I showed you using of QThread::create().
+In this example, I showed you using of QThread::create() with functions :ghost:

 I did a simple Widget application which contains only one button.
 When you click this button, thread is created and starts counting:clock1230: